What to eat before running: top tips from a sports nutritionist

 Many runners have well rehearsed eating routines for the evening before a big run or race, and much of it is quite subjective – even superstitious.
 But, the concept of carbo-loading is very well tried and tested, and it’s backed up by nutritional science.

 Anita says, “Eating more carbohydrate rich foods such as pasta, rice or potatoes the day before a large run will allow your body to store more glycogen in your muscles and liver.
 You can then use this glycogen to power your muscles and sustain your pace for longer before reaching fatigue.”
 When you run out of glycogen your body is unable to generate energy at the required rate, so that’s when you’re likely to suffer a hunger flat and bonk.
-(Check out our other 'how not to bonk' tips.)
+So, plenty of carbs is one tip in terms of how not to bonk.

 what to eat before running